parthmern/Data-Structures-and-Algorithms/README.md

 ### 💚 UNION
 ➔ very similar to Struct ( user defined dataType)
-➔ difference between Struct and Union is that -> in struct each element has its own storage memory allocation but in union there is only single shared memory location which is **equal to the size of largest data member** means the dataType in union which needed the highest bytes will become the single shared memory location
+➔ difference between Struct and Union is that -> in struct each element has its own storage memory allocation but in union there is only single shared memory location which is **equal to the size of largest data member** means the dataType in union which needed the highest bytes means MAX SIZE will become the single shared memory location

 📃 Example - **why we need the Union=** i have to play the drums in different time in morning, in afternoon, in night AND in morning i need 2 sticks to play drum AND in afternoon i need 3 sticks to play drum AND in night i need 2 sticks to play drum ==> so if i go to market then i take only 3 sticks not the 2+3+2=6 sticks because AT A TIME ONLY ONE DRUM IS PLAYING (so at a time we are using only one element from struct that time make union) ➔ Union cannot handle all members at once